bitonic/mazzo.li/posts/stopping-linux-threads.md

 if (stop.load()) {
   break;
 } else {
-  // signal handler runs here, syscall gets stuck recvlen = recvfrom(sock, buffer.data(), buffer.size(), 0, nullptr, nullptr);
+  // signal handler runs here, syscall blocks until
+  // packet arrives -- no prompt termination! recvlen = recvfrom(sock, buffer.data(), buffer.size(), 0, nullptr, nullptr);
 }
 ```

+<div>

 If we could know that no signal handler is ran between the flag check and the syscall, then we'd be safe.

-<div>

-Linux 4.18 introduced a syscall, [`rseq`](/assets/other/rseq.html) ("restartable sequences"), which lets us achieve this, although with some effort.[^rseq-doc] The `rseq` machinery works as follows:
+Linux 4.18 introduced a syscall, [`rseq`](/assets/other/rseq.html) ("restartable sequences"),[^rseq-doc] which lets us achieve this, although with some effort.[^musl-hack] The `rseq` machinery works as follows:

 [^rseq-doc]: Documentation on `rseq` is still rather scant, but you can find a decent intruduction with a minimal example [here](https://www.efficios.com/blog/2019/02/08/linux-restartable-sequences/).

+[^musl-hack]: [PhantomZorba on lobste.rs](https://lobste.rs/s/ypck1n/how_stop_linux_threads_cleanly#c_gc7vsz) pointed out that a version of the trick described here is possible without `rseq` support, by checking the program counter from within the signal handler.

+    Not only that, `musl` implements race-free thread cancellation exactly this way.
+See previous discussions on the [LKML](https://yhbt.net/lore/all/06079088639eddd756e2092b735ce4a682081308.1457486598.git.luto@kernel.org/) and [lwn.net](https://lwn.net/Articles/683118/).

 * You write some code which you want to run atomically with regards to preemption or signals -- the critical section.